AkamaiGuy33/AkamaiGuy33/README.md

-### Hi there 👋
+## 👋 Hi, I'm Russell

 <!--
 **AkamaiGuy33/AkamaiGuy33** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

+### 🔭 I’m preparing for the CompTIA Security+ Certification exam
+### 🌱 I’m currently studying up on web application penetration testing
+### :briefcase: I'm excited to begin a career soon in penetration testing
+### 👯 I’m looking to collaborate on CTFs, bug bounties, and HackTheBox/TryHackMe etc.
+### ⚡ Fun fact: I enjoy playing tabletop Pathfinder RPG and am interested in D&D 5.0
+### 😄 Pronouns: He/Him/His
+### 📫 How to reach me: rjg.github@gmail.com